- About the Bridge |

 When completed, the Gerald Desmond Bridge Replacement Project will span the Port of Long Beach’s Back Channel with a deck rising 205 feet above the water.
 The sleek, cable-stayed bridge will include additional traffic lanes, a higher clearance to accommodate larger cargo ships, and a dedicated bicycle path and pedestrian walkway, including scenic overlooks.
 With two towers reaching 515 feet into the sky, it will be the second-tallest cable-stayed bridge in the United States.

 Building the new bridge is generating 3,000 construction-related jobs.
-The bridge expected to be completed by the end of 2019.
+The bridge is expected to open to traffic in late 2019 and be completed by 2020.

 The new bridge will offer the following benefits: